Badarian culture: Dental traits

 Joel D. Irish and Lyle Konigsberg (2007) re-examined the findings of a 1955 study in light of recent archaeological and dental morphological data.
 They stated that re-inspection of the craniometric samples "indicate a Badarian affiliation to North Africans, not sub-Saharan samples".

 Dental trait analysis of Badarian fossils conducted in a thesis study found that they were closely related to other Afroasiatic-speaking populations inhabiting Northeast Africa and the Maghreb.
 Among the ancient populations, the Badarians were nearest to other ancient Egyptians (Naqada, Hierakonpolis, Abydos and Kharga in Upper Egypt; Hawara in Lower Egypt), and C-Group and Pharaonic era skeletons excavated in Lower Nubia, followed by the A-Group culture bearers of Lower Nubia, the Kerma and Kush populations in Upper Nubia, the Meroitic, X-Group and Christian period inhabitants of Lower Nubia, and the Kellis population in the Dakhla Oasis.
 Among the recent groups, the Badari markers were morphologically closest to the Shawia and Kabyle Berber populations of Algeria as well as Bedouin groups in Morocco, Libya and Tunisia, followed by other Afroasiatic-speaking populations in the Horn of Africa.
 The Late Roman era Badarian skeletons from Kellis were also phenotypically distinct from those belonging to other populations in Sub-Saharan Africa.

+A 2025 report used 3D morphometrics on the teeth and bony labyrinth structures from skeletal material of 171 individuals from 15 Nile Valley sites.
+As well as a comparative dataset of 121 individuals from northeastern Africa, the wider continent, and Eurasia making 12 assemblages as a comparison.
+These anatomical characteristics were chosen because they are highly heritable and strong markers of biological affinity.
+There was homogeneity with the late Pleistocene and early Holocene hunter-gatherer and fishing populations, with a continuity amongst these foragers.
+During the Neolithic transitions to agriculture there is morphological discontinuity, with new groups entering the Nile Valley, who had likely Near-Eastern affinities.
+Despite this influx, there was no total population replacement, with older forager groups persisting in peripheral zones.
+The El-Badari population was considered as heterogenous and represented admixture, showing high internal biological diversity.
+Being shaped by indigenous groups and external migration, some individuals from the Badari culture resembled more the earlier Nile foragers, and others Neolithic migrants.

 While dental trait analysis has been a useful tool in bioarchaeology for assessing biological relationships among ancient populations, recent scholarship highlights its limitations.
 Researchers caution that relying exclusively on dental morphology can be problematic due to factors such as environmental influences, dietary practices, and genetic drift, which can affect dental characteristics independently of genetic ancestry.
 Dental traits may exhibit convergent evolution, where similar dental features develop in unrelated populations due to similar selective pressures, potentially leading to misinterpretations of population affinities.

 Bioanthropologist Christy G. Turner II and colleagues have emphasized that "dental morphology alone may not provide a complete picture of population relationships and must be integrated with other lines of evidence."
 They advocate for a multidisciplinary approach to achieve a more comprehensive understanding of an ancient population.